RakipInitiative/ModelRepository/README.md

   * create a KNIME workflow ... in Progress
     * first functional version with 1 member state (EU) and all reduction scenarios ...
 DONE
     * implement member state reduction strategy parameters as input ...
 DONE
-    * transfer to fskx ... in progress (difficulties with Simulation Configurator -> discussion with developers)
+    * transfer to fskx ...
+DONE, but without simulation combination of Member state parameter vs reduction scenario parameter
+      * sequential use of Simulation Configurator JS (SCJS) not possible
+      * workaround is to have the reduction scenarios available via SCJS, but let the user change the member state if necessary OR treat it as different model
+  * compiling list of questions for Maarten ... in progress
-  * finalise visualisation code for CPM
+  * finalise visualisation code for CPM ... starts after call with Maarten at 20/08/20
-  * finalise visualisation code for risk reduction model
+  * finalise visualisation code for risk reduction model ... starts after call with Maarten at 20/08/20
-  * clean up: distribute new versions of CPMs/DRMs based on comments from Maarten
+  * clean up: distribute new versions of CPMs/DRMs based on comments from Maarten ... starts after call with Maarten at 20/08/20
-  * annotate risk reduction analysis model
+  * annotate risk reduction analysis model ... in Progress
   * finalise knime workflow with all CPMs and DRMs and opinion

+### Questions for Maarten - call 2
+  * Inputs from MS skin results -> how to annotate?
+  * intervention scenarios: should they be put into visualisation?
+  * visualisation of CPM
+  * visualisation of DRM
+  * visualisation of RRM

-### Questions for Maarten
+### Questions for Maarten - call 1
 #### general questions model related
   * Cret in R code is randomly chosen (normal distribution), in @Risk as abscissa with certain range for Pill
     * -> new model?s Maarten: OK